Miss Sabrina Mahisha

 e) Tax rate of Individuals: Individual taxpayers’ income tax rates and tax rates remain unchanged from 2020-2021.

 f) Provisions for undisclosed offshore assets: Undisclosed asset holders would be allowed to show any of their immovable assets outside Bangladesh in tax returns by paying a 15% tax.
-Bangladesh, without repatriation to Bangladesh is 15% of Fair Market Value.
-It is to be noted that, a Bangladeshi can repatriate any cash, bank deposits, bank notes, bank accounts, convertible securities and financial instruments by paying a 7% tax.
+Bangladesh, without repatriation to Bangladesh, is 15% of the Fair Market Value.
+It is to be noted that a Bangladeshi can repatriate any cash, bank deposits, bank notes, bank accounts, convertible securities, and financial instruments by paying a 7% tax.
 Moreover, A Bangladeshi can legalize these assets without repatriation to Bangladesh by paying a 10% tax.

 ii) Tax Rate for the Companies: